npaillasson/gudlft_light_project/README.md

 $ locust -f tests/performance_tests/locustfile.py
 ```

-Then go to the [tests interface](http://0.0.0.0:8089), select the number of users to simulate, and enter the server address (http://127.0.0.1:5000/) then click on "strat swarming" to launch the tests.
+Then go to the [tests interface](http://0.0.0.0:8089), select the number of users to simulate, and enter the server address (http://127.0.0.1:5000/) then click on "strat swarming" to launch tests.

 ****